 The Brattleboro Music Center’s EOS (Educate.
 Open.
 Strengthen.)
 Project is a direct response to questions about social justice as it pertains to the world of classical music and institutions such as the BMC.

-The EOS Project is a direct response to questions about social justice as it pertains to the world of classical music, and institutions such as the BMC.
-This ongoing concert series is envisioned as a collaborative effort of BMC Music School faculty and other local musicians to actively seek out and intentionally perform music by composers who are Black, Indigenous, and People of Color, as well as composers who identify as anything other than cis male.
+Developed and led by BMC faculty member Heather Sommerlad, EOS is envisioned as a collaborative effort of BMC Music School faculty and other local musicians to actively seek out, study and perform music by composers who are Black, Indigenous, and People of Color, as well as composers who identify as anything other than cis male.

 Did you miss the 2020 inaugural concert?
 You can view it via Livestream.